Air Force Academy

 Aliases: United States Air Force Academy

 The Air Force Academy, located on the north end of Colorado Springs, is a major nature preserve and tourist attraction in addition to being a major military academy.
 The Academy has traditionally been an ‘open base’ that allows a great deal more public access than most military installations.
 In recent years more stringent controls have been put into effect, so call the Visitor’s Center for the most recent information: (719) 333-2025.
-As of this writing, birders are welcome to access the Eagle???s Peak trail up Goat Camp Creek, which extends from 7200 to 9300 feet, 1.8 miles each way, through Ponderosa and mixed-conifer forest.
-Look here for Williamson???s Sapsucker and Abert’s Squirrel, as well as deer, elk, and various foothills birds.
+There are several trails for birders which extend from 7200 to 9300 feet, and of varying difficulty.
+Be sure to stop at the Visitor Center to obtain a map of the trails.
+Many of the trails pass through Ponderosa and mixed-conifer forest.
+Look here for Williamson’s Sapsucker, Merriam Turkeys and Abert’s Squirrel, as well as deer, elk, and various foothills birds.
 The academy police ask that birders attempt to refrain from looking or acting suspicious, so ask permission before using binoculars or spotting scopes around the buildings.

 County: El Paso

 Attractions: Air Force Academy Chapel, New Santa Fe Trail